gob1thaasan/Arduino/README.md

 4. WaterSensor: A sketch where he water sensor will turn on when water is detected.
 We have two outputs; the LED and buzzer is turned ON when water is detected and switch OFF when no water is present.

 5. Ultrasonic Sensor: This sketch show the usage of ultrasonic sensor which is a non-contact range detection tool with capability from 2 cm to 400 cm.
 A buzzer is added to this project, where when the obstacle is between 9cm-11cm, the buzzer is turned on.
+Demo available at [Youtube](https://youtu.be/QoMn5BVaquU)

 ## References